 The Great River Road National Scenic Byway follows the Mississippi River from northern Minnesota to the Gulf of Mexico.
 Passing through cities and small towns, it’s packed with pet friendly things to do and see!

-You’ll definitely want to visit Itasca State Park, Effigy Mounds National Monument, Shelby Farms Park, and spend some time in New Orleans.
 You can drive the whole way in 36 hours, but what fun would that be?!
 Instead, plan to spend 7 to 10 days exploring the Great River Road.

 Lewis and Clark National Historic Trail – Illinois to Oregon

 Like Route 66 and the Great River Road, you can plan to travel all or part of the Lewis and Clark National Historic Trail.
 More than 200 years after their expedition, this route retraces Lewis and Clark’s path from Illinois to the Pacific Ocean.
 Of course, you’ll be on roads and highways instead of the water routes they navigated!